 First and foremost, it’s imperative that your school district protects itself and stays in compliance with applicable rules and regulations.
 To that end, you’ll want to make sure that required personnel forms have been completed by the new hire and securely filed with the district.

 Where possible, you may want to have these tasks completed online, before the employee’s first day.
-Managing the compliance and administrative side of onboarding electronically (and ahead of time) helps keep employees focused on their new job from Day 1 — and that’s a win-win for everyone.
+Managing the compliance and administrative side of onboarding with digital document management (ahead of time) helps keep employees focused on their new job from Day 1 — and that’s a win-win for everyone.
 You don’t want a new teacher distracted by thoughts of direct deposit forms or W-4s while standing in front of their new classroom!

 - Finalize background checks